spacadreamer1/GA_2-opt_TSP/README.md

 # Solving the Travelling Salesman Problem with Genetic Algorithms

-This repository contains the source code and experimental results for the "Practical 1: Travelling Salesman Problem by GA" project for the Computational Intelligence course.
+This repository contains the source code and experimental results for the "Travelling Salesman Problem by GA" project for the Computational Intelligence course.
 The project involves designing, implementing, and progressively optimizing a Genetic Algorithm (GA) to solve the Travelling Salesman Problem (TSP) for both an 8-city demo and a more complex 70-city challenge.

 ## Project Structure